ARM-DOE/ADI_OSX/README.md

   - dsdb_data    sqlite    ~/adi_home/data/db/sqlite/dsdb.sqlite
   - dsdb_read    sqlite    ~/adi_home/data/db/sqlite/dsdb.sqlite
 - Enter the untarred `adi_home` directory
-- To set the required environment variables, cat ~/adi_home/env_vars_bash, and copy all the commands into your bash terminal.
+- To set the required environment variables for running from ~/adi_home, cat ~/adi_home/env_vars_bash, and copy all the commands into your bash terminal.
 Later you may want to add these environment variables to your .bash_profile, as THESE WILL HAVE TO BE SET EACH TIME YOU ENTER A NEW TERMINAL.
+You will probably want to update ~/adi_home/env_vars_bash to set the locations explicitly so you can run your process from any location rather than from ~/adi_home.
 - Setup the example vap process:
   - go into `dev/vap/src/adi_example1/process_dod_defs`
   - import the process by running `db_import_process -a dsdb_data -fmt json adi_example1.json`
   - import the output data definitions by running `db_load_dod -a dsdb_data cpc.json` and `db_load_dod -a dsdb_data met.json`

 - Run C version of example1
-  - go down one directory into `dev/vap/src/adi_example1/`
+  - if you have not edited ~/adi_home/env_vars_bash for your installtion, from the ~/adi_home directory
   - run `make clean; make`.
 If successful the binary ~/adi_home/dev/vap/bin/adi_example1_vap will be created.
   - run `adi_example1_vap -s sbs -f S2 -b 20110401 -e 20110402 -D 2 -R` this should complete successfully with an exit status of zero.
   - The output data created are: